 Homemade Zit Zapper

 Since it's back to school time it's the perfect time to talk about skin.
 No child, young adult, or adult heading back to the classroom this fall wants to have a face full of pimples.
-It's embarrassing and sometimes can't be helped.
+It's embarrassing, but sometimes can't be helped.